tajmone/sublime-polygen/README.md

 Each of the above listed items provides a specific scope, allowing to implement different syntax coloring in custom color schemes.

-Non-terminal symbols in rule definition and in productions both share a common scope, but the former as an additional scope allowing to (optionally) implement a different highlighting for symbols in rule definitions (usually, in bold).
+Non-terminal symbols in rule definition and in productions both share a common scope, but the former as an additional scope allowing to (optionally) implement a different highlighting style for symbols in rule definitions (e.g., in bold).
 Similarly, labels and labels in dot selections share a common scope, but the former has an additional scope.
 These additional scopes for non-terminals and lables are also used by the Goto symbol functionality, in order to quickly find non-terminal symbols only in definition rules, and navigate labels occurences by skipping label selections.

 > __NOTE__ — Polygen syntax is defined using ST3's new `.sublime-syntax` file format, added in __BUILD 3103__ (2016-02-09).

 ## Color Schemes

-Because of the nature of Polygen Meta Language (PML), the syntax uses some custom (and rather arbitrary) scope names, and therefore requires dedicated color schemes for syntax highlighting.
+Because of the nature of Polygen Meta Language (PML), the syntax uses some custom (and rather arbitrary) scope names, and therefore ships with two dedicated color schemes conceived for better syntax highlighting results.

 The package ships with two color schemes:

 - "Polygen Glamour" (default)
 - "Polygen Monokai"

-### Polygen Glamour

-"Polygen Glamour" is the default scheme.
-It's dark and warm, with a vintage color palette.

-![Polygen Glamour][Screenshot Glamour]

-### Polygen Monokai

-"Polygen Monokai" is the alternative scheme.
-Based on Sublime Text's native "Monokai" scheme, by Wimer Hazenberg, and adapted to Polygen's syntax scope names.

-![Polygen Monokai][Screenshot Monokai]
+Neither of them will be enforced by the package installation; enabling them is up to the user and can be achieved by editing the User settings file for Polygen syntax.

-To switch to Monkai, open the menu:
+To enable a color scheme, open the menu:

     Preferences > Package Settings > Polygen > Settings